 10. Brave the Treetop Adventure Course

 If you’ve ever wanted to play tag in the trees, the Aerial Obstacle Course is for you.
-This summer-only course includes a series of easy to progressively more challenging elements on this aerial tree course, including suspension bridges, Tarzan swings, zip lines, a climbing wall, and tightropes.
+This summer-only course includes a series of easy to progressively more challenging elements on this aerial tree course.
+The course includes suspension bridges, Tarzan swings, zip lines, a climbing wall, and tightropes.
 The Kids Course is geared to kids aged of 7-13, and includes elements of the main course.

 11. See the bears

 As many signs in Whistler Village remind visitors, you are in bear country.
 There are up to 70 resident black bears in the resort area, and they are active on the mountains.
 In summer, you can spot them easily on the Whistler Gondola.
 Gain a more in-depth understanding and peek into bear habitat, (from the safety and comfort of a 4×4) on a guided tour.
 Don’t forget your camera and binoculars.

 When the liquid sunshine arrives, head indoors and get cultured at one of Whistler’s many art galleries.
-Step into the gorgeous Audain Art Museum for a stroll through large, well-lit galleries and view traditional works of art by the province’s First Peoples.
+Step into the gorgeous Audain Art Museum for a stroll through large, well-lit galleries.
+View traditional works of art by the province’s First Peoples.
 The Museum’s Permanent Collection showcases the Art of British Columbia from the late 18th century to present.

-The Squamish Lil’wat Cultural Centre celebrates and shares the cultures of the two First Nations Sk̲wxwú7mesh Úxwumixw (Squamish Nation, Coast Salish) and Líl̓wat7ul (Lil’wat Nation, Interior Salish) in the valley.
-Guests gain a valuable understanding of the living cultures through multi-media displays, artwork and hands-on interpretive tours.
+The Squamish Lil’wat Cultural Centre celebrates and shares the cultures of the two First Nations Sk̲wxwú7mesh Úxwumixw (Squamish Nation, Coast Salish) and Líl̓wat7ul (Lil’wat Nation, Interior Salish).
+Visitors gain a valuable understanding of the living cultures through multi-media displays, artwork and interpretive tours.

 Whistler kicks off the summer season with the GOFest Great Outdoors Festival on the Victoria Day May long weekend.
 Fun events continue all summer long with concerts and musical celebrations in the Village and on Whistler mountain.